Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 61.6% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 178 trips per day, equating to roughly 15 weekly trips per individual stop.
+According to the 2021 Census, 61.6% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 178 trips per day, translating to around 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport